corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 The standard planet view has a very small graphic representing your planet's environment and its sky, and so sometimes it is hard to see the alternate sky backgrounds.
 This is particularly true for the temperate planets: tropical, continental, and ocean.
 To solve that, I _**highly**_ recommend you use [Planetary Diversity - Planet View](https://steamcommunity.com/workshop/filedetails/?id=1866576239) or [Bigger Planet View](https://steamcommunity.com/workshop/filedetails/?id=1587178040) to expand the viewport.
 As graphics-only mods, they can be added or removed at any time.
 Both are also stand-alone and do not require the use of other mods.
 [UI Overhaul Dynamic](https://steamcommunity.com/workshop/filedetails/?id=1623423360) also provides an expanded viewport if you prefer it over that built-in Stellaris UI.

-Should you choose to use an alternative planet view, it is also recommended to install [Colony Designation: Ecumenopolis Commercial](https://steamcommunity.com/workshop/filedetails/?id=2597129991) that was previously part of this collection.
+Should you choose to use an alternative planet view, it should be placed _after_ Subtle Polish_ so that it properly overwrites the planetview from Basic Planetview: More Districts.

 ## When to Install